 The article went on to say that the biggest motivation for firms looking to take the intranet mobile, was to support field workers and in fact 79% of those surveyed by the group cited that reason.

-But field workers are not the only staff that can benefit from a mobile intranet.
+But accommodating to field workers is not the only reason why your intranet must be mobile friendly.
 Remote workers also need to access the corporate network from various places where they may be working.
 Remote working has become increasingly popular worldwide since technology has better enabled people to connect to the office from any location.

 The Power of the Cloud